Get To Know

 John Pavia

-Mr. Pavia attended American University School of Law and later clerked for U.S. District Judge Robert Zampano in New Haven.
-He currently lives in Easton, Connecticut, with his wife, Superior Court judge Robin Pavia, and their four children.
+John attended American University School of Law and later clerked for U.S. District Judge Robert Zampano in New Haven.
+He lives in Easton, Connecticut, with his wife, Superior Court Judge Robin Pavia, and they have four children.